amdanibik/be-junior-test-MuhammadAmdanibik/README.md

 # README #

-Hi friends, this is a test for developer internship.
+Hi friends, this is a test for junior backend developer.

 Please follow the steps and goal to be successfull candidate.

 ### What to make? ###

-* Use PHP as the main language
+* Use nodejs as the main language
-* Call this api http://api.tvmaze.com/search/shows?q=girls and use the json from it.
-The main properties are url and name, you can use other properties as creative as you want.
-But the main properties must displayed in UI
-* Display the data using this design https://imgur.com/MtilNpm
+* Please refer to this images (https://imgur.com/a/OchYihl)
-* Explanation of design in above url (https://imgur.com/MtilNpm) :
+* Task details :
-* 1 Hardcode text Campflix bold style
-* 2 Textbox for search and profile name / user name just fill your name e.g budi erwanto
-* 3 Display a picture from the api using url property can be 1st image in array or any random up to you
-* 4 Display all tv shows from this api http://api.tvmaze.com/search/shows?q=girls, scrollable to the right
-* 5 Bonus if you can implement search api, but not mandatory
+* 1 Given two entity movies and cast.
+Entity movies has one to many relationship with cast ( actor / actress )
+* 2 Make two table in database using mysql, preferable if can use ORM like typeorm / sequelize
+* 3 Make web service (API) using nodejs to reflect the two tables above
+* 4 Movie entity properties (columns) :
+  * id
+  * name
+  *
+* 5 Cast entity properties (columns) :

 ### How to submit? ###